sni/lmd/README.md

 The `wrapped_json` format will put the normal `json` result in a hash with some more extra meta data:

+    - columns: the column names (if requested)
     - data: the original result.
-    - total: the number of matches in the result set _before_ the limit and offset applied.
+    - total_count: the number of matches in the result set _before_ the limit and offset applied.
     - failed: a hash of backends which have errored for some reason.

 ### Response Header ###